This post was last updated on February 17th, 2021 at 12:47 pm

 One valuable tip to be a professional blogger is being consistent.
 We need to work consistently on whatever job we have.
 As a blogger, I try my best to stick to my schedule.
 Sometimes, life just happens and I need to prioritize what is more important on that day.
 For example, I always have little or big arguments with my mom, almost every day, yes I still live with my mom – and that will affect my feeling or mind and make me can’t focus on my job or writing content.

 There are many factors that come into play.
-Somehow I just feel not okay with everything that is happening around me and doesn’t want to do anything.
+Somehow I just feel not okay with everything that is happening around me or I’m having a bad day and don’t want to do anything.
 This can make my blogging journey a little delayed.
 So, the point is, my journey will be different than everyone else’s but sometimes that’s what makes it so … challenging?

 It’s really hard as a new blogger to avoid comparing your success to someone else’s success.
 There will be times when you can’t stop comparing your journey with others.
 You will feel negative and stop doing what you love.
 I feel it.
 I know, guys.
 BUT, I keep saying to myself it is not good for me, for my health, for my mind.
 I TRY to focus on my own and I hope you will do the same.
 The more you focus on yourself, the quicker you will reach your success.